C2FO/vfs/docs/sftp.md

 MoveToFile puts the contents of File into the targetFile passed using [File.CopyToFile](#func-file-copytofile).
 If the copy succeeds, the source file is deleted.
 Any errors from the copy or delete are returned.
-If the given location is also sftp AND for the same user and host, the [sftp.Rename](https://godoc.org/github.com/pkg/sftp#Client.Rename) method is used, otherwise we'll do a an
+If the given location is also sftp AND for the same user and host, the [sftp.Rename](https://godoc.org/github.com/pkg/sftp#Client.Rename) method is used, otherwise we'll do an
 [io.Copy](https://godoc.org/io#Copy) to the destination file then delete source file.

 #### func (*File) MoveToLocation